bradselph/COD-Settings-Changer/README.md

 ### Menu Bar
 - **File**: Contains options for loading, saving, reloading options, changing games, and exiting.
 - **View**: Allows you to show/hide the log window.
-- **Options**: Includes options to save settings as read-only and clear all settings.
+- **Options**: Includes options to save settings as read-only and clear all settings and even change the visual theme of the application.
 - **Help**: Provides access to the "About" information and the first-time warning.

+### Themes
+The application supports multiple visual themes:
+- Dark themes: Blue, Cyan, Light Green, Pink, Purple, Red, Teal, Yellow
+- Light themes: Blue, Amber, Cyan, Light Green, Pink, Purple, Red, Teal, Yellow

 ## Loading and Saving Options